What can you look forward to if you choose to study Electronic Engineering at the fab institution which is the University of York?

 When I first came here, I was a naive fresher; nervous about the course, rife with anxieties, and generally unsure of what to expect.
 I questioned whether I’d made the right choice with my course, institution, accommodation etc.

-Although the path I took to end up in the Department of Electronic Engineering here wasn’t the most conventional (I almost ended up at another university studying politics!), I am now halfway through my second year and these questions rarely plague me.
+Although the path I took to end up in Electronic Engineering here wasn’t the most conventional (I almost ended up at another university studying politics!), I am now halfway through my second year and these questions rarely plague me.
 I hope by outlining a few things you can look forward to when you get here we can address some of those anxieties you might be feeling before you even arrive.

 From one lecturer famous for his tie collection and cracking jokes in his maths lectures, to another who has been known to send a rogue reply to your email within minutes of you pressing send at 1am.
 The staff go above and beyond to make your time at university both engaging and well-supported.
 This has certainly enhanced my university experience so far, especially considering the fact I thought from the age of 14 I would be studying Philosophy, Politics, and Economics (PPE).
 Choosing to do Electronic Engineering definitely came out the blue, and I spent weeks of my very first term questioning my ability to do this degree.